 Source: Field data

 Individual earthquake skills are crucial for reducing earthquake risk, saving lives, and preventing further injuries during seismic events.
-Wisner (2016) and Majamba (2022) underscored the importance of these skills, noting that residents often initiate response activities before external assistance arrives, as evidenced in the 2003 Bourmerdes earthquake, where other external responders did not arrive until six hours after the quake.
+Wisner (2016) and Majamba (2022) underscored the importance of these skills, noting that residents often initiate response activities before external assistance arrives, as evidenced by the 2003 Boumerdès earthquake, where other external responders did not arrive until 6 hours after the quake.
 Similarly, Ardalan and Sohrabizadeh (2016) and Jimee et al. (2012) stressed the importance of considering earthquake skills, particularly in basic life support, search and rescue, first aid, and fire extinguishing.
-The relevance of the skills parameter in Tanzania urban areas is underscored by the 2016 Kagera earthquake, which hit on Sunday, and most first-responding institutions were not in the office.
+The relevance of the skills parameter in Tanzania's urban areas is underscored by the 2016 Kagera earthquake, which struck on Sunday, and by the fact that most first-responding institutions were not in the office.
 It was individuals who first helped others.

 First aid skills play a vital role in the aftermath of a disaster compared to other skills.
 They help bridge the gap of delayed medical help from medical professionals who may be barred by infrastructure damage, heavy demand, or communication breakdowns.
 First aid provides immediate care, reduces the severity of injuries, and helps prevent complications.